Osman-Fatih-Cakir/OpenGLRenderer/README.md

 - https://www.sharetextures.com/textures/floor/tiling_46/

 ## Note:
-There are memory leaks in project (which I assume caused by assimp library), I will fix it somehow soon
+There are memory leaks in project (which I assume caused by assimp library), I found no way to fix it.
+I will check that later for now since it cost me so much time